The Ethics Of Vicuña, The World’s Most Costly Fabric

 One Loro Piana vicuña sweater costs a whopping $4,495, compared $995 for a cashmere V-neck.
 You can imagine how much coats and capes cost.
 The insanely high price doesn’t even put off luxury shoppers.
 In fact, it makes demand even higher, by some accounts, as discerning fashionistas recognise that it’s one of the finest textiles on earth.

-But do those extraordinary prices trickle down to those who deserve a share the most – that is, the Peruvian breeders?
+But do those extraordinary prices trickle down to the Peruvian breeders?

 Who Wins The Most?